grkobi/TodoAppAutomation/README.md

 # TodoAppAutomation
-Short explanation on this project:
+Short explanation for running this project:

 Step 1: Make sure you have Node.js and Node Package Manager (npm) installed on your machine (you can do it by running the command node -v npm -v to verify which version of npm installed).
 If there is no npm installed run the command: npm install -g npm (from CMD).
 In order to install Node.js follow the instruction written here: https://nodejs.org/en/download.